Baytown, Texas: Tourism and recreation

 Baytown Nature Center, located on a 450 acre peninsula along the Houston Ship Channel and surrounded on three sides by Burnet Bay, Crystal Bay, and Scott Bay, is both a recreation area and a wildlife sanctuary that is home to hundreds of bird species, mammals, reptiles, and aquatic species.

 Houston Raceway is a motorsports complex featuring National Hot Rod Association (NHRA) races and a weekly drag racing program.
 Established in 1988, the venue accommodates 40,000 fans and included a high-banked dirt oval race track that hosts races each year from March through October.

 Media

 The Baytown Sun serves as the city and urban area's newspaper.
 Houston television, newspaper, and radio outlets also provide coverage of Baytown as part of the Greater Houston metropolitan area.

 Government and infrastructure

 Local government

 Baytown has a council–manager form of government.
 Jason Reynolds currently serves as the Baytown City Manager.
-Brandon Capetillo is Mayor while council members are Laura Alvarado, Sarah Graham, Ken Griffith, Heather Betancourth, Jacob Powell, and Mike Lester.
+Charles Johnson is Mayor while council members are Laura Alvarado, Sarah Graham, Ken Griffith, James Franco, Jacob Powell, and Mike Lester.